kitstokes/digiproc/metadata.md

 In the CDIL we use the [Dublin Core Metadata Practices](https://en.wikipedia.org/wiki/Dublin_Core).
 These guidelines provide a standard for how we format and make our metadata readable for a large audience.

+**Read before beginning:**

 Not all of the fields listed below will appear on every metadata spreadsheet.
 Some spreadsheets will have extra or fewer fields depending on the subject material.
 Each field serves a purpose for both preservation and access of an item.

+Metadata field title format should be followed exactly as they are written.
+Titles always need to be lower-case and either one or multiple words as indicated.

 The metadata categories in this document are divided into two different guides: one for CDIL student workers and one for CDIL staff. **If you are a student worker**, please only fill in the metadata categories in the student worker section.